tolastarras/world-quiz/README.md

 9. formatCountryName - IMPLEMENT (value = "Tanzania, United Republic of") - SHOULD BE WORKING BUT TEST ***
 10. changing to category 'capitals' doesn't show hint (created and mounted show errors)
 11. Don't allow same flags to repeat after at least an x amount of times.
-12. refactor store into multiple files
+12. allow user to enable/disable hints